bitkarrot/lnbits-phoenixd/README.md

 ## Note:

 This is a pre-release, for those who want test out and deploy before next lnbits release.
-There are some customizations which are not default to lnbits. p.s.
+There are some docker customizations which are not default to lnbits. p.s.
 I am not super familiar with Docker, so if there is a better way to do this, please do suggest.